mediacloud/backend/doc/api_2_0_spec.md

 curl 'http://mediacloud.org/api/v2/solr/wc?q=sentence%3Atrayvon+AND+media_sets_id%3A7125+AND+publish_date%3A%5B2012-04-01T00%3A00%3A00.000Z+TO+2013-05-01T00%3A00%3A00.000Z%5D&fq=media_sets_id%3A7135&fq=publish_date%3A%5B2012-04-01T00%3A00%3A00.000Z+TO+2013-05-01T00%3A00%3A00.000Z%5D'

-##Tag sentences in a story based on whether they have an odd or even number of characters
+##Tag sentences of a story based on whether they have an odd or even number of characters

 For simplicity, we assume that the user is interested in the story with stories_id 100